jackgisel/daily-dsa-practice/README.md

 ### Day 5 - Spot the difference

 Using a hash map we can store the number of times a character occurs and then run through the map and return the character that is unique.

+### Day 6 - Intersection of Numbers

+Again using a hash we can store the nums in the first array.
+Then go through the second array marking if numbers occured again.
+Then returning what was recorded twice!